-5.4.15Block C is typical of the more simpler style of building after the gothic Victorian period and does show the progression in architectural styles when compared to that of Hatton House.
+5.4.19 Block C is typical of the simpler style of building after the gothic Victorian period and does show the progression in architectural styles when compared to that of Hatton House.
 Architecturally attractive, externally from the front it is little changed with the exception of the refectory extension which detracts from being able to see the full front of the building.
 The rear is obviously more utilitarian and the architectural interest has been detracted from by the services and ducting.
+The addition of the library in the early 1960s, with its large angular, well-lit space, also show a progression in architectural styles for public areas.